danielasch/Ontology-Matcher-WN/README.txt

 	1 -> Based on lesk word sense disambiguation:
 		Overlaps the context with the bag of words of
 		a synset.

 	2 -> Word Embedding disambiguation:
 		Uses the average cossine distance between the
 		context and the bag of words of a synset.

-	3 -> Developing
+	3 -> Direct Word Embedding alignment:
+		Uses the average cossine distance between the
+		context and the bag of words of a Top ontology concept.

+	4 -> Hierarchical Word Net Structure:
+		Uses the Hypernym realtion to find the alignment.

+	5 -> Levenshtein Distance:
+		Uses the levenshtein distance to calculate the similarity between the context and the bag of words of a synset